jonathanpike/timekeeping-api/README.md

 ### List All Time Cards

-This method allows you to see all of the Time Cards in the database.
+This method allows you to see all of the Time Cards in the database, along with their associated Time Entries (if any).

 **URL:** <span class="verb">GET</span> <span class="highlight">https://timekeeping-api.herokuapp.com/api/v1/timecards.json</span>